jkozik/freeswitchsignalwire2025/README.md

 =================================================================================================
 5 profiles 1 alias
 ```
 Note:  It is just like the previous stack with addition of the `signalwire::signalwire` gateway.
 Note:  is it `REGED`.
+The example.com gateway is still in there.
+I try to ignore it.
+It is `NOREG`

 ## Check Mobile phone to 1001 cient
 The way Signalwire works, the phone number that I bought maps to the client 1001.
 So on my mobile, I dial 630-387-XXXX, Signalwire receives it and creates a SIP INVITE to my Freeswitch.
 Here's the incoming SIP call flow: